 On coding and agent tasks, the advisor produces higher intelligence at similar cost when it reduces total tool calls and conversation length.
 Two timings drive this improvement:

 If your agent exposes other planner-like tools (for example, a todo list tool), prompt the model to call the advisor before those tools so the advisor's plan funnels into them.
-The suggested system prompt below reinforces the early-call pattern; add your own funnel-in sentence pointing at whichever planner tools your agent exposes.
+The suggested system prompt reinforces the early-call pattern.
+Add your own funnel-in sentence pointing at whichever planner tools your agent exposes.

-For coding tasks where you want consistent advisor timing and around two to three calls per task, prepend the following blocks to your executor system prompt before any other sentences that mention the advisor.
-On internal coding evaluations this pattern produced the highest intelligence at near-Sonnet cost.
+Without system-prompt steering, the executor tends to under-call the advisor in some domains, particularly coding tasks.
+For coding tasks where you want consistent advisor timing and around two to three calls for each task, prepend the following blocks to your executor system prompt before any other sentences that mention the advisor.

 Timing guidance: